 Further New Ventures

-As well as the founding of the Komei political party, the 1960s saw Ikeda begin three major undertakings that proved definitive for him: his novel The Human Revolution, his efforts to strengthen Sino-Japanese relationships and his establishment of the Soka School system.
+As well as the founding of the Komeito political party, the 1960s saw Ikeda begin three major undertakings that proved definitive for him: his novel The Human Revolution, his efforts to strengthen Sino-Japanese relationships and his establishment of the Soka School system.

 The Human Revolution